AMWA-TV/nmos-control-feature-sets/device-configuration/README.md

     // Get bulk object properties by given path [element("3m1")]    NcMethodResultBulkValuesHolder GetPropertiesByPath(
-        NcRolePath rolePath,    // The target role path NcBoolean recurse    // If set will return properties on specified path and all the nested paths );
+        NcRolePath rolePath,    // The target role path NcBoolean recurse    // If true will return properties on specified path and all the nested paths );

     // Validate bulk properties for setting by given paths [element("3m2")]    NcMethodResultObjectPropertiesSetValidation ValidateSetPropertiesByPath(
         NcBulkValuesHolder dataSet,    // The values offered (this may include read-only values and also paths which are not the target role path)
-        NcRolePath rolePath,    // The target role path NcBoolean recurse    // If true will validate properties on target paths and all their nested paths );
+        NcRolePath rolePath,    // The target role path NcBoolean recurse    // If true will validate properties on target path and all the nested paths );

     // Set bulk properties by given paths [element("3m3")]    NcMethodResultObjectPropertiesSetValidation SetPropertiesByPath(
         NcBulkValuesHolder dataSet,    // The values offered (this may include read-only values and also paths which are not the target role path)
-        NcRolePath rolePath,    // The target role path NcBoolean recurse    // If true will set properties on target paths and all their nested paths );
+        NcRolePath rolePath,    // The target role path NcBoolean recurse    // If true will set properties on target path and all the nested paths );
 };
 ```